deeksha-4/LS-Neural-Networks-NLP/Week1/Week1-README.md

 The NumPy library of Python is an important tool we will use in building our neural networks.
 Go through the following resources to familiarize yourselves with it.
 1) https://www.w3schools.com/python/numpy/default.asp (Recommended)
 2) https://www.youtube.com/watch?v=QUT1VHiLmmI&pp=ygUObnVtcHkgdHV0b3JpYWw%3D (Video tutorial)

+Once you're confident with the theory, attempt the NumPy assignment by completing the tasks assigned in the Colab notebook (NumPy_Assignment.ipynb) in the Week1 folder.
+Save a copy of the notebook to your Google Drive to make changes to it.

 NEURAL NETWORKS: